 - Check your eligibility.

-- Check HRA information.

-- See how much has been applied toward your Deductible or Maximum Out-of-pocket Limit.
+- See how much has been applied toward your Deductible or Out-of-pocket Limit.

 - Check on Authorizations.

 - Check the status of your claims.

-- Order a new ID card
+- Order a new ID card.

 - See if our records show if you have other Health Insurance.

 - Ask a Customer Advocate a question through secure email.

 - View your Explanation of Benefits (EOB).

-- Go paperless with our online bills and Explanations of Benefits
+- Go paperless with our on-line bills and Explanations of Benefits.

-- Pay your bill
+- Pay your bill.

 - Estimate cost for certain prescription drugs.

 - Rate your doctor.

+- View your contract/policy documents, including your Summary of Benefits and Coverage (SBC).